José Emilio Pacheco, Battles in the Desert & Other Stories. New Directions, 1987.

 so very slowly while the octopus dies.

 Here, there is a democratization of poetic language.
 Tropological imagery abounds; Pacheco’s direct prose style is less intense and his lexicon is renovated.
 Traditional verse is abandoned in favor of representations from everyday life.
 In Pacheco’s poetics, there is space for terms and turns of phrase that belong to many cultural spheres such as literary criticism, the social sciences, and journalism.
-Words like “suckers,” “tentacles,” and “plastic trash” are on par with images like “salty half-light of the mother waters” and “fleshy jewel of viscous vertigo.”
+Words like “suckers,” “tentacles,” and “plastic trash” are on par with images like “salty half-light of the mother waters” and “fleshy jewel of viscous vertigo.”through the wound, a second suffocation.

 It’s more than the poetic appropriation of the language spoken on a street corner in Mexico City, that eternal longing for the street’s triumphal entry into poetry.
 Rather than regionalizing expression, Pacheco looks to cross borders, universalize.
 He doesn’t simplify language so everyone can understand, taking poetry to the people, increasing communication.
 That wouldn’t be a true democratization of language because there would be exclusion; areas with social and cultural legitimacy would remain marginalized.
 Pacheco’s attempt to broaden poetic language in this way brings author and reader closer, to meet and interact.
 It challenges the reader to participate, to take an active role in the poem’s process.